nboughton/swnt/README.md

 ### Other Linux Distributions

-You can build swnt yourself or use the binary release from the releases.
+You can build swnt yourself or use the binary release from the [releases page](https://github.com/nboughton/swnt/releases).

 **Building from source**